ibm-cloud-docs/Registry/registry_faq.md

 The error message `You are not authorized to access the specified resource.` indicates that you lack the necessary user permissions for working with namespaces.
 To add, assign, and remove namespaces, you must have the Manager role in the {{site.data.keyword.registryshort}} service at the account level.
 If you have the Manager role on the resource group, or resource groups, it is not sufficient; the Manager role must be at the account level.

 For more information, see [Why aren't I authorized to access a specified resource in {{site.data.keyword.registryshort}}?](/docs/Registry?topic=Registry-troubleshoot-namespace-auth) and [User permissions for working with namespaces](/docs/Registry?topic=Registry-registry_setup_cli_namespace#registry_setup_cli_namespace_plan_perm).

+## Why am I unable to create a namespace?
+{: #faq_namespace_create}
+{: faq}

+If you're having issues when you try to add a namespace in {{site.data.keyword.registryshort_notm}}, these potential reasons and solutions might help.

+- Invalid characters.
+Ensure that your namespace value is between 4-30 characters, starts and ends with a letter or number, and contains only lowercase letters, numbers, hyphens, and underscores.
+- Namespace already in use.
+The namespace that you're trying to create might already be in use by another {{site.data.keyword.cloud_notm}} organization.
+- Reusing a namespace that was deleted recently.
+If you're reusing a recently deleted namespace's name, wait for the deletion process to complete, especially if the namespace contained many resources or images.

+To resolve these issues, follow the instructions in the returned error message.
+If unsuccessful, consider the following options:
+- Double-check your namespace value.
+- Choose a different namespace value.
+- If you're re-creating a namespace, try again later if it previously contained many images or resources.
+- Ensure that you have the Manager role in the {{site.data.keyword.registryshort_notm}} service at the account level for adding, assigning, and removing namespaces.
+For more information, see [User permissions for working with namespaces](/docs/Registry?topic=Registry-registry_setup_cli_namespace#registry_setup_cli_namespace_plan_perm).

+For more information about namespaces, see [Planning namespaces](docs/Registry?topic=Registry-registry_setup_cli_namespace#registry_setup_cli_namespace_plan)

 ## How do I obtain image pull credentials for {{site.data.keyword.registryshort}}?
 {: #faq_credentials}